Y8Games/y8-afp-ads-sdk-javascript/README.md

 Then, Add the following line to your index.html file:
 <script src="gameBreakBeta.js"></script>

+**App ID Setup**

+Update your App ID in the line let _appId = 'YOUR_APP_ID';
+You can create or find your App ID by registering a new application here: https://account.y8.com/applications/

 **Game ID Setup**

 - You can get the Game ID from the Y8 team once your game is approved.